-Donna’s “Fiddling Demystified for Strings,” an in-depth study of styles, “should be required reading for all string teachers hoping to branch out into fiddling,” said Laura Risk in Strings Magazine.
-String pioneer and Berklee professor Darol Anger says “Donna gets it all right,” in his foreword to the book.
+Donna’s book “Fiddling Demystified for Strings,” is an in-depth study of styles and techniques that “should be required reading for all string teachers hoping to branch out into fiddling,” said Laura Risk in Strings Magazine.
+String pioneer Darol Anger says “Donna gets it all right,” in his foreword to the book.

 Current bands include